ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

     Syntax: `New-InformationBarrierPolicy -Name "policyname" -AssignedSegment "segmentname" -SegmentsAllowed "segmentname"`

-    Example: `New-InformationBarrierPolicy -Name "ResearchTalksToHR" -AssignedSegment "Research" -SegmentsAllowed "HR" -State Inactive`
+    Example: `New-InformationBarrierPolicy -Name "Manufacturing-HR" -AssignedSegment "Manufacturing" -SegmentsAllowed "HR" -State Inactive`

-    In this example, we defined a policy called *ResearchTalksToHR* for a segment called *Research*.
-When active and applied, this policy allows people in *Research* to communicate only with people in a segment called *HR*.
-(In this case, Research cannot communicate with users who are not part of HR.)
+    In this example, we defined a policy called *Manufacturing-HR* for a segment called *Manufacturing*.
+When active and applied, this policy allows people in *Manufacturing* to communicate only with people in a segment called *HR*.
+(In this case, Manufacturing cannot communicate with users who are not part of HR.)

-    You can also specify multiple segments with this cmdlet, as shown in the following two examples.
+    **You can also specify multiple segments with this cmdlet, as shown in the following two examples.**

     Syntax: `New-InformationBarrierPolicy -Name "policyname" -AssignedSegment "segmentname" -SegmentsAllowed "segmentname, segmentname"`

-    Example 1: Define a policy to allow multiple segments to communicate with only one other segment
+    **Example 1: Define a policy to allow multiple segments to communicate with only one other segment**

-    `New-InformationBarrierPolicy -Name "ResearchManufacturingTalkToHROnly" -AssignedSegment "Research, Manufacturing" -SegmentsAllowed "HR" -State Inactive`
+    `New-InformationBarrierPolicy -Name "ResearchManufacturing-HR" -AssignedSegment "Research, Manufacturing" -SegmentsAllowed "HR" -State Inactive`

     In this example, we defined a policy that allows the *Research* and *Manufacturing* segments to communicate only with *HR*.

-    Example 2: Define a policy to allow multiple segments to communicate with only certain other segments
+    **Example 2: Define a policy to allow multiple segments to communicate with only certain other segments**

-    `New-InformationBarrierPolicy -Name "SalesMarketingTalkToHRManufacturingOnly" -AssignedSegment "Sales, Marketing" -SegmentsAllowed "HR, Manufacturing" -State Inactive`
+    `New-InformationBarrierPolicy -Name "SalesMarketing-HRManufacturing" -AssignedSegment "Sales, Marketing" -SegmentsAllowed "HR, Manufacturing" -State Inactive`

     In this example, we defined a policy that allows the *Sales* and *Marketing* segments to communicate with only *HR* and *Manufacturing*.

     Repeat this step for each policy you want to define to allow specific segments to communicate with only certain other specific segments.

-2. Do one of the following:
+2. Proceed to one of the following:

    - (If needed) [Define a policy to block communications between segments](#scenario-1-block-communications-between-segments)
    - (After all your policies are defined) [Apply information barrier policies](#part-3-apply-information-barrier-policies)